Headache-ohno/Languas/README.md

 - Windows x86 and x64 builds have been compiled and started successfully.
 - Host builds pass Clang Static Analyzer and ASan/UBSan startup checks.
-- Commander and Vanilla Cortex-M0 ROMs compile, link, and pass ROM validation.
+- Commander and Vanilla ARMv6-M ROMs compile, link, and pass ROM validation.
 - ROM boundary regression tests pass.
+- Operation has been verified on RP2040 (Cortex-M0+) hardware.
-- Actual Cortex-M0 hardware execution and Linux/macOS runtime execution still require testing on those platforms.
+- Linux and macOS runtime execution still requires testing on those platforms.